lareferencia/lareferencia-bot-blocker/README.md

 ### Tuning Thresholds

--   **`--block-relative-threshold-percent` (Relative Base Filter):**
+-   **`--block-relative-threshold-percent` (Relative Base Filter / Combined Block Condition):**
-    -   **Higher value (e.g., 1%, 5%):** Focuses only on subnets contributing significantly to the total traffic.
-Reduces noise but might miss smaller attacks.
-Good for high-traffic sites.
-    -   **Lower value (e.g., 0.1%, 0.01%):** More sensitive, considers subnets with a smaller traffic share.
-Might increase potential false positives if absolute thresholds are too low.
+    -   **Base Filter (All Strategies):** Sets the minimum share of total traffic a subnet needs to be considered initially.
+Higher values focus on major contributors, lower values are more sensitive.
+    -   **`combined` Blocking Condition:** Also acts as the threshold for the `Total Requests` blocking condition.
+A subnet might be blocked if its total requests exceed this percentage of the *maximum* total requests observed across all subnets (used as an alternative condition if `Req/Min(Win)` is not met).
+    -   **Tuning:** Adjust based on traffic volume and desired sensitivity.
 -   **Strategy-Specific Thresholds (Absolute):** (`--block-ip-count-threshold`, `--block-max-rpm-threshold`, `--block-total-max-rpm-threshold`)
-    -   These define absolute levels of "badness" (e.g., "more than 10 IPs", "peak RPM over 60").
+    -   These define absolute levels of "badness" (e.g., "more than 10 IPs", "peak IP RPM over 60", "peak Subnet RPM over 100").
+    -   **`combined` Strategy Reuse:**
+        -   `--block-total-max-rpm-threshold` is also used as the absolute threshold for the `Req/Min(Win)` blocking condition in the `combined` strategy.
-    -   **Recommendation:** Use the **"OVERALL MAXIMUMS OBSERVED"** section in the script's output after a run to guide adjustments.
+    -   **Recommendation:** Use the **"OVERALL MAXIMUMS OBSERVED"** section in the script's output to guide adjustments.
+Compare observed maximums to your set thresholds.
+Start conservatively (higher thresholds) and lower cautiously.
-        -   If your current absolute threshold (e.g., `--block-max-rpm-threshold=10`) is much lower than the observed maximum (e.g., "Maximum IP RPM: 500.00"), you might be blocking too aggressively or catching legitimate spikes.
-Consider raising the threshold.
-        -   Conversely, if observed maximums are consistently just above your threshold, it might be set appropriately.
-        -   Start with conservative (higher) absolute thresholds and lower them cautiously based on observed malicious activity that isn't being caught.
+-   **`--block-trigger-count` (Combined Score):**
+    -   Only used by the `combined` strategy for *scoring*.
+Determines how many original conditions (IP count, Max IP RPM, Peak Subnet RPM) must be met to achieve a certain score.
+Does *not* directly influence the blocking decision in the current `combined` logic.

 ### Available Strategies